wajahat-dev/Snippet-Saver/README.md

 ## License & Credits

 This project was created for the CS50 final project assignment.
 You are free to reuse the code for learning and personal projects.
 Suggested license: **MIT** (add `LICENSE` file to the repo if you want to publish).

----

-*If you’d like, I can also commit this README into the project zip and regenerate the zip file for download.
-Replace `<VIDEO_URL_HERE>` above with your final YouTube (or other hosting) URL once your screencast is uploaded.*